 (I’ve also had people inexpertly try to break down the door to my inner circle but get held at arm’s length due to their clumsy attempts to manipulate me being so obvious.
 This sort gets angry and bludgeons me in some way for refusing to allow them entry.
 The last person who did this to me ended up sending the police to my door because I didn’t answer their text for 45 minutes.)

 I try to be an open person.
 There is risk there.
-People slip in to greater intimacy than I should be allowing them.
+People slip into greater intimacy than I should be allowing them.
 Some of them use or hurt me.
 I am learning how to guard against that.
-There is also great risk in being a closed person.
-If I let no one in, I impoverish myself.
-Human contact is important to me.
+There is also a great risk in being a closed person.
+In closing myself off and not letting anyone in, especially when it comes to different experiences, which could be emotional or sexual in nature, that might even include the use of several products available online (such as an easy beat egg, for instance) I may be impoverishing myself and not discovering who I am.
+But yes, human contact is important to me.
 One big reason I adopted a nomadic lifestyle was so that I could expand my world by meeting more people.
+Needless to say, that travel is a big part of my life.
+I stay at hostels, hotels, and any accommodation that can offer me the chance to meet new souls and learn their stories.
+For instance, I would visit Cap Juluca Belmond Hotel in Anguilla or hotel Amanyara Resort in Turks And Caico in search of new experiences, souls, and stories.
+Anything to beat the loneliness!

 I have been doing a lot of thinking lately about my inner circle and how vulnerable this model of relating can make me.
-Times when I’ve had no one in my inner circle have been bleak and desolate.
+Times, when I’ve had no one in my inner circle, has been bleak and desolate.
 But I’ve been wondering whether that is necessary.
 It certainly isn’t desirable.

 And what I’ve been thinking about most is this: